AdamSpera/thedocs.adamspera.dev/content/DCCOR/Network/Switching Protocols/Spanning Tree Protocol (STP) Extensions.md

 ## Loop Guard

-Loop Guard detects if an active port is no longer receiving BPDUs and moves that port into the STP loop-inconsistent blocking state.
-When the port starts receiving BPDUs again, indicating that the unidirectional link failure is no longer present, loop guard removes the blocking state on the port.
+Loop Guard monitors for situations where an active port stops receiving BPDUs, and in response, transitions that port into the STP loop-inconsistent blocking state.
+If the port resumes receiving BPDUs, suggesting the unidirectional link failure has been resolved, Loop Guard lifts the blocking state from the port.

 Loop Guard is disabled by default.